 BENEFICIATION PROCESS DESCRIPTION

-Low grade iron ore fines (<57% Fe) are subjected to Beneficiation process to produce iron ore concentrates with higher iron content (>63% Fe).
+Iron ore fines are subjected to Beneficiation process to produce iron ore concentrates with higher iron content.
 The iron ore fines of -10mm size from the stockpile is conveyed to Beneficiation plant for screening through series of conveyors.

 Fines fraction is subjected to magnetic separation process to produce magnetic concentrate and non-magnetic tailings.
 Slimes from the gravity separation process is thickened in intermediate thickener and fed to magnetic separation unit.
 Magnetic concentrate from magnetic separation process is fed for secondary grinding to achieve the required size for making pellet.
-The secondary grinding product is subjected to classification and thickening process to produce iron ore concentrate.
+The secondary grinding product is subjected to classification through gravity separation and product fed to Derrick screen for screening.
+The underflow (-106 micron) of Derrick screen is subject to thickening process to produce iron ore concentrate.

 The beneficiated concentrate is sent to concentrate Thickener, where the slurry composition is adjusted by coalescence and transferred to Slurry tanks for further pumping to Pellet Plant.